k-amin07/G14Arch/README.md

 sudo pacman -Sy asusctl
 ```
-Optional: Copy my asusd profile to `/etc/asusd/asusd.conf` or make your own profiles and Fan-Curves

 Activate DBUS Messaging for the new asus deamon to get asus notifications upon changing fan profile etc.

 ```